-The walk’s route is easy and entirely level but can be muddy along the path beside the River Cherwell after Wolfson College while after periods of heavy rain, paths beside both the Rivers Isis and Cherwell can be flooded.
+The walk’s route is easy and entirely level but can be flooded or at best muddy along the path beside the River Cherwell after Wolfson College while after periods of heavy rain, paths beside both the Rivers Isis and Cherwell can be flooded.
 The walk starts along the Isis to Binsey, a favourite walk for the poet Gerard Manley Hopkins (the ‘wind-wandering, weed-winding bank’), who lamented the felling of aspens along the towpath here in his 1879 poem Binsey Poplars (‘the sweet especial rural scene’).
 You can take a dip here if you want.
-With Port Meadow on the other side of the river, you walk to the ruins of Godstow Abbey, before coming to the Trout Inn at Wolvercote (a lunch option) then take in a bit of Wolvercote Common before coming to the Plough Inn (a second option for lunch).
+With Port Meadow on the other side of the river, you walk to the ruins of Godstow Abbey, before coming to the Trout Inn at Wolvercote (a lunch option).
+Before crossing Wolvercote Common you can turn left to Lower Wolvercote where there are two pubs (lunch options).
+Having crossed Wolvercote Common you come to the Plough Inn (your final Wolvercote option for lunch).

 Three separate Short Extensions to the route are possible:

-To shorten the walk, there are buses from near the Plough Inn back to Oxford, by point in the walk directions.
+To shorten the walk, you can stay on the Oxfordshire Canal past the footbridge leading to Wolfson College until you reach Bridge 243, beside Isis Lock 2, then take the path back to Oxford Railway station.
+Alternatively, there are buses from near the Plough Inn back to Oxford, by point in the walk directions.
 Or you could miss out the leg along the River Cherwell and instead walk (or take a bus) along Banbury Road back into Oxford.
 To omit or curtail the tour of the colleges head straight for the railway station once back in the city centre.